nulldatamap/dasl/README.md

-It's a Lisp in Python that works as a compiler that spits out DCPU16.
+It's a Lisp in Python that works as a compiler that spits out DCPU16 assembly.
 Because I have nothing better to do.

 * This is bad code.
 * This is undocumented code.